The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: The chain map from to

 Here ``convergence in the SFT sense'' means convergence with respect to the topology described in \cite{BEHWZ}.
-We will also write $\pi_j: W_j\to B_j$ for the projection of $W_j$ to the appropriate base $B_j=B$, $B_+$, or $B'$.

 \begin{proof} By Lemma~\ref{lemma: bound on F for W plus}, we may assume that $\dot F_i=\dot F$ as smooth surfaces.
-We can then apply the SFT compactness theorem from \cite{BEHWZ}.
-Since we are dealing with holomorphic curves with Lagrangian boundary, we sketch some of the standard details of SFT compactness.
+We can then apply the SFT compactness theorem from \cite{BEHWZ}; note that SFT compactness in the presence of Lagrangian boundary conditions is sketched in \cite[Section 11.3]{BEHWZ} and \cite[Theorem 3.20]{Abbook}.
+More details can be extracted from the proof of the less standard compactness theorem for $\overline{W}_-$-curves; see Proposition~\ref{prop: SFT compactness for W minus}. \end{proof}

-Let $h$ be a Riemannian metric on $W_+$ which is compatible with $J_+$ and is cylindrical at both ends.
-By \cite[Lemma~10.7]{BEHWZ}, we can add a bounded number of interior marked points $Z_i$ to $\dot F$ so that the following holds: Let $g_i$ be a hyperbolic metric on $\dot F-Z_i$ which is compatible with $j_i$ and which has geodesic boundary and cusps at the boundary/interior punctures.
-Then we have a bound on $\rho \| \nabla u_i\|$, the so-called ``gradient bound'', where the norm $\|\cdot\|$ and the gradient are measured with respect to the metrics $g_i$ and $h$, and $\rho$ is the injectivity radius of the surface doubled along $\bdry \dot F$.

-The sequence $u_i$ converges on the thick part by the gradient bound.
-If $g_i$ degenerates as $i\to \infty$, then there is a finite collection of homotopy classes of properly embedded arcs and closed curves on $\dot F- Z_i$, whose geodesic representatives are mutually disjoint, and which are pinched as $i\to \infty$, i.e., the lengths of the geodesic representatives go to zero.
-Let $\delta$ be any such homotopy class and let $\op{Thin}_\varepsilon(\delta,g_i)$ be the $\varepsilon$-thin annulus $\subset (\dot F- Z_i,g_i)$ whose core is homotopic to $\delta$.
-Here $\varepsilon>0$ is sufficiently small.
-Then $u_i(\op{Thin}_\varepsilon(\delta,g_i))$ converges to a ``holomorphic sausage'' as in \cite[Figure~14]{BEHWZ}, i.e., a stack of holomorphic cylinders or strips whose ends are either removable or are asymptotic to chords or closed orbits, and whose successive components have ends which are identified.
-(The same holds for $u_i$ of cusp pieces of the thin part.)

 The limiting curve $u_\infty$ can be written as a level $a+b+1$ holomorphic building $v_{-b}\cup\dots \cup v_{a}$, where each $v_j$ is not necessarily irreducible and may have nodes.
 Here (i) $a,b$ are nonnegative integers, (ii) $v_j$ is a holomorphic map to $W_j$, and (iii) the levels $v_j$ are ordered from the negative end to the positive end as $j$ increases.
-As usual, if the level $v_j$ is just a union of trivial cylinders, then it will be elided. \end{proof}
+As usual, if the level $v_j$ is just a union of trivial cylinders, then it will be elided.